A. Financial problems threaten the work.

 Moreover, from the time that I was appointed to be their governor in the land of Judah, from the twentieth year until the thirty-second year of King Artaxerxes, twelve years, neither I nor my brothers ate the governor’s provisions.
 But the former governors who were before me laid burdens on the people, and took from them bread and wine, besides forty shekels of silver.
 Yes, even their servants bore rule over the people, but I did not do so, because of the fear of God.
 Indeed, I also continued the work on this wall, and we did not buy any land.
 All my servants were gathered there for the work.

 a.
 Neither I nor my brothers ate the governor’s provisions: Nehemiah was a great example of putting the work of God ahead of his own personal interest.
-He certainly had the right to tax the people for his support (others had done it before him), but he didn’t take that right because it wouldn’t help the work of God.
+He certainly had the right to tax the people for his support (others had done it before him), but he didn’t claim that right because it wouldn’t help the work of God.

 i.
-The apostle Paul is another great example of someone who had the right to be supported but didn’t take that right because it was better for the cause of the gospel (1 Corinthians 9:1-15).
+The apostle Paul is another great example of someone who had the right to be supported but didn’t claim that right because it was better for the cause of the gospel (1 Corinthians 9:1-15).

 ii.
 Should ministers be supported today?
 It is all a question of what is better for the cause of the gospel.
-If it is better for a minister to be able to devote himself full time to the care and teaching of God’s people, he should be supported.
+If it is better for a minister to be able to devote himself full-time to the care and teaching of God’s people, he should be supported.
 If it is better for him not to be supported that way, he shouldn’t.
 There’s something wrong with a minister who will only minister to God’s people if the money is right.

 b.
 Because of the fear of God: Nehemiah did what was right before God, not what was “right” for his own cares and concerns – because he knew he would have to answer to God.

 c.
-I did not do so, because of the fear of God: Nehemiah could say this because it didn’t matter to him what others did, how the crowd acted, what the rest of the world thought.
+I did not do so, because of the fear of God: Nehemiah could say this because it didn’t matter to him what others did, how the crowd acted, and what the rest of the world thought.
 He lived by another standard.
-We should have even better standard than Nehemiah did, and we should say, when confronted by the sin this world takes for granted, I did not do so, because of the love of Jesus.
+We should have an even better standard than Nehemiah did, and we should say, when confronted by the sin this world takes for granted, I did not do so, because of the love of Jesus.

 2. (17-18) Nehemiah’s example of generosity.